johntylernyc/gkl2024/homeruns/README.md

     - For batters that meet all 3 criteria, consider the following:
         - The batter's at bats per home run rate as compared to league average.
         - The batter's splits against left and right handed pitchers for GB/FB Rate, Hard Hit%, Pull% (from FanGraphs)

+### Home run model we believe requires more nuanced data to model probability.

+What will we know at the time of an at bat?
+- Who the pitcher is
+- Who the batter is
+- Information about the pitcher's arsenal and past pitches thrown and outcomes
+- Information about the batter's past at bats, including pitches thrown and outcomes

+Pitcher Statcast Fields:
+- game_date
+- release_speed
+- batter (MLB Player Id tied to the play event)
+- events (Event of the resulting plate appearance)

     - Using the above information, calculate a probability of a home run for each batter in the lineup.
         - Use the following formula to start: TBD
         - Over time, improve the formula by: